 Deauthentication—originating STA

-The SME shall delete any PTKSA and temporal keys held for communication with the indicated STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None), and the STA shall be set to state 1 before invoking the MLME-DEAUTHENTICATE.request primitive.
+The originating STA shall deauthenticate with the indicated STA using the following procedure:

-Upon receipt of an MLME-DEAUTHENTICATE.request primitive, the originating STA shall deauthenticate with the indicated STA using the following procedure:
+The SME shall generate an MLME-DEAUTHENTICATE.request primitive containing the appropriate reason code for the STA deauthentication, as defined in Table 8-34 (Reason codes) of 8.4.1.7 (Reason Code field).

-If the state for the indicated STA is State 2, State 3, or State 4, the MLME shall transmit a Deauthentication frame to the indicated STA.
+On receipt of the MLME-DEAUTHENTICATE.request primitive, if the state for the indicated STA is State 2, State 3, or State 4, the MLME shall transmit a Deauthentication frame to the indicated STA.

-The MLME shall include in the Deauthentication frame the appropriate reason code for the STA deathentication as defined in Table 8-34 (Reason codes) of 8.4.1.7 (Reason Code field).
+The SME shall delete any PTKSA and temporal keys held for communication with the indicated STA by using the MLME-DELETEKEYS.request primitive (see 11.4.12 (RSNA security association termination)) and by invoking MLME-SETPROTECTION.request(None),

 The state for the indicated STA shall be set to State 1.

 The MLME shall issue an MLME-DEAUTHENTICATE.confirm primitive to inform the SME of the completion of the deauthentication.